Vacuum Aspiration for Abortion

 What To Expect

-Vacuum aspiration is a minor surgical procedure.
+Vacuum aspiration is a minor medical procedure.
 A normal recovery includes:

 After the procedure:

-• If your doctor prescribed medicines, take them as directed.
+- If your doctor prescribed medicines, take them exactly as directed.

-• Rest quietly for the day.
+- Rest as much as you can.
 You can do normal activities the next day, based on how you feel.

 Why It Is Done

-• Death of the embryo or fetus (also called spontaneous abortion or miscarriage).
+- Death of the embryo or fetus (miscarriage).

 How Well It Works

-In rare cases, an aspiration procedure doesn't successfully end a pregnancy.
-This is more likely to happen during the earliest weeks of a pregnancy.
+Vacuum aspiration is a common type of in-clinic abortion.
+It is usually effective.
+In rare cases, the procedure doesn't end a pregnancy.
+This is more likely to happen during the earliest weeks of pregnancy.

 Risks